 |Tom is quite a history buff and is particularly fascinated with older structures.|

 If we were to experience a poor signal aboard the ship (which we expect), preventing us from getting into our accounts, the payments could be late, a risk we can’t ever take.
-Entering the payments in advance, sooner than we usually do at the end of the prior month, allows us to be entirely free in thinking about this during our adventure.
+Entering the costs in advance, sooner than we usually do at the end of the prior month, allows us to be entirely free in thinking about this during our adventure.

 |A broader perspective of Evita’s family (Duarte) mausoleum.|

 Once we’re done posting here today, we’re off to the health food store to purchase five bottles of unsweetened coconut cream for my morning turmeric tea drink.
-I decided I’d given up enough things I like to eat and drink, that I wasn’t willing to forgo this healthful morning concoction during the cruise.
+I decided I’d given up enough things I like to eat and drink that I wasn’t willing to forgo this healthful morning concoction during the cruise.

 Also, since I’ve found I feel my best when I don’t eat breakfast, only the drink, there’s an amount of nutrition in this drink that can get me through the first Zodiac boat outings in the morning.
 When we return midday for lunch, I’ll eat enough to hold me until the anticipated late dinners on the ship that we read are usually after 8:00 or 9:00 pm, typical European-style.
 Ponant is a French cruise line.